cosmos/ibc/spec/ics-003-connection-semantics/README.md

 The closing handshake protocol serves to cleanly close a connection on two chains.

-This subprotocol will likely need to be permissioned to an entity who "owns" the connection on the initiating chain, such as a particular end user, smart contract, or governance mechanism.
+This sub-protocol will likely need to be permissioned to an entity who "owns" the connection on the initiating chain, such as a particular end user, smart contract, or governance mechanism.

-The closing handshake subprotocol defines three datagrams: *ConnCloseInit*, *ConnCloseTry*, and *ConnCloseAck*.
+The closing handshake sub-protocol defines three datagrams: *ConnCloseInit*, *ConnCloseTry*, and *ConnCloseAck*.

 A correct protocol execution flows as follows (note that all calls are made through modules per ICS 25):